 - Make pie crust according to instructions for two-crust pie.
 Chill as directed.

-- In a large bowl, add sliced peaches and next 6 ingredients.
+- In a large bowl, add the sliced peaches and the next 6 ingredients.
 Stir gently until well mixed and set aside.

-- Brush with a little bit of cream and sprinkle with sanding sugar or granulated sugar.
+- Brush with egg wash and sprinkle with sanding sugar or demerara sugar, if desired.

-- Put pie pan on larger baking sheet to catch drips.
-Bake at 450° for 10 minutes.
-Lower to 350° and bake for another 45 minutes, or until there is no resistance when knife is inserted in one of the slits.
-If crust begins to get too brown, cover loosely with foil.
+- Put the pie on a larger baking sheet lined with parchment paper to catch any drips.
+Bake at 450° F for 10 minutes.
+Lower to 350° F and bake for another 35 minutes, or until there is no resistance when a knife is inserted in one of the slits.
+The baking time will depend on how ripe your peaches are.
+If the crust begins to get too brown, cover loosely with foil.

 - Remove from the oven and cool to room temperature before slicing.
 Serve at room temperature or slightly warm with vanilla ice cream, freshly whipped sweetened cream, or plain.
 Pie may be covered and stored at room temperature for a few days, or can be refrigerated for about 4-5 days, if it lasts that long 😉